open-mmlab/mmpretrain/docs/en/user_guides/dataset_prepare.md

 ## Other Datasets

-To find more datasets supported by MMClassification, and get more configurations of the above datasets, please see the [dataset documentation](mmpretrain.datasets).
+To find more datasets supported by MMPretrain, and get more configurations of the above datasets, please see the [dataset documentation](mmpretrain.datasets).

 ## Dataset Wrappers